thearnica/react-media-match/README.md

  - 💻 SSR friendly.
 Customize the target rendering mode, and `SSR` for any device.
  - 💡 Provides Media Matchers and Media Pickers.
 Render different components based on media, or calculate strings.
  - 🧠 written in TypeScript
+ - 🌩 just 1.5kb

  ## Usage

  ```sh
  npm install react-media-match

  yarn add react-media-match
  ```

 Just:
 1. Define once all your media queries (2-3-4 usual), and then use them _simultaneously_!
 2. Define how application should look like on all resolutions.

 Each Media Query is responsible only for a single "dimension" - width, height or orientation.
 - If you have defined what Query should render on _mobile_, but not everything else - it will always use mobile.